Resident Psychiatric Educator Award

-The Residents Psychiatric Educator Award (previously Fellowship Award) program was created to honor psychiatry residents who demonstrate particular promise as educators and scholars in the field of academic psychiatry.
+The Resident Psychiatric Educator Award program was created to honor psychiatry residents who demonstrate particular promise as educators and scholars in the field of academic psychiatry.

-During this unique two-year award period, Residents Psychiatric Educator awardees will receive complimentary registration for two Annual Meetings*, as well as reimbursement for meeting-related hotel and meal expenses - year 1; receive mentoring from AAP faculty; meet and collaborate with other AAP Residents and Fellowship participants; and have the opportunity to present scholarly work at the Annual Meeting poster sessions.
+During this unique two-year award period, Resident Psychiatric Educator awardees will receive complimentary registration for two Annual Meetings*, as well as reimbursement for meeting-related hotel and meal expenses - year 1; receive mentoring from AAP faculty; meet and collaborate with other AAP Residents and Fellowship participants, and have the opportunity to present scholarly work at the Annual Meeting poster sessions.
 In addition, Residents and Fellows receive complimentary AAP membership and an online subscription for the journal, Academic Psychiatry.
 This award represents an important professional experience, offering transformative and enjoyable opportunities to academic psychiatry’s best trainees each year.

 * To receive complimentary meeting registration year 2 of the award, Residents and Fellows must present a poster, workshop, or WIP.
 Submissions must be received by the posted deadline.

 - Residents may be nominated by the department chair, vice-chair (education), director of residency education or a faculty member.
 Preference will be given to candidates who have at least one letter from an AAP member.
 Residents must be a PGY-3 or above and be in training at the time of the award.

 - Current CV (resident nominee)